saminiir/saminiir.github.io/_drafts/2016-02-26-implementing-userspace-arp.markdown

 The first version of Ethernet was slow in today's standards - about 10Mb/s and it utilized half-duplex communication, meaning that you either sent or received data, but not at the same time.
 This is why a _Media Access Control_ (MAC) protocol had to be incorporated to organize the data flow.
 Even to this day, _Carrier Sense, Multiple Access with Collision Detection_ (CSMA/CD) is required as the MAC method if running an Ethernet interface in half-duplex mode.

-The invention of the _100BASE-T_ Ethernet standard used twisted-pair wiring to enable full-duplex communication and the simultaneous increase in popularity of Ethernet switches made CSMA/CD largely obsolete.
-The Ethernet standards are developed by the IEEE 802.3[^ieee-802-3] working group.
+The invention of the _100BASE-T_ Ethernet standard used twisted-pair wiring to enable full-duplex communication and higher throughput speeds.
+Additionally, the simultaneous increase in popularity of Ethernet switches made CSMA/CD largely obsolete.

+The different Ethernet standards are maintained by the IEEE 802.3[^ieee-802-3] working group.

 Next, we'll take a look at the Ethernet Frame header.
 It can be declared as a C struct followingly: